-Malawi's Minister of Industry, Trade and Tourism, Mr. Wiskes Nkombezi concurred, emphasizing that the Malawian government will continue providing a conducive environment for the private sector to thrive and create more jobs and help in reducing poverty in Malawi.
+Malawi's Director of SMEs and Registrar of Cooperatives, Ministry of Industry, Trade & Tourism, Mr. Wiskes Nkombezi concurred, emphasizing that the Malawian government will continue providing a conducive environment for the private sector to thrive and create more jobs and help in reducing poverty in Malawi.

 “There is no way Malawi will reduce poverty if many people cannot find employment.
 Employment can be created if we support and consume locally produced goods and services.
 The 'Buy Malawi' strategy is one way of ensuring that the country achieves self-sustenance which is key to poverty reduction,” said Mr. Nkombezi.

 For Lena, such sentiments by key stakeholders are a vindication for her efforts and faith in the 'Buy Malawi' initiative.
 She is confident that a market system that promotes local production and consumption will place Malawi on the pathway for poverty alleviation and relization of the country's national vision.